 Every mom has to deal with difficult moments when it comes to taking care of their little one.
 One such moment is when at home, and you notice your baby constipated for the very first time.
-What can be done when your baby is not old enough to eat solid foods and yet is suffering from constipation?
+What can be done when your baby is not old enough to eat solid foods and yet is suffering from newborn constipation?

 It is important to understand the reason your baby is crying so that you can do the best to help them.
 Some babies can get constipated from trying new foods.
 Some methods include changing the diet, using natural supplements or various therapies.
 They may experience some pain when trying to pass stool.

-When does your baby suffer from constipation, and what can be done about it?
+When does your baby suffer from constipation, and What can be done about it?

 Babies have to pass stool at least three times a day to get rid of waste.
 Infants suffering from constipation find the experience quite painful.
 If you find any changes in the feeding pattern, you’ll know that the rhythm changed.
 Babies suffer from constipation during weaning, this is when they are gradually introduced to solid foods.
-Note the baby has constipation right after a feeding, it is an indicator that the new food is the cause of constipation, as the digestive tract cannot push through the stool.
+If the baby has constipation right after a feeding, it is an indicator that the new food is the cause of constipation, as the digestive tract cannot push through the stool.

-Some signs to be sure you have a constipated toddler
+Some signs to be sure you have a constipated toddler:

 ● Loss of appetite

 ● Inconsistent stool hard, large or thin, drop-like